granumignis/urlplaylister/README.md

 ## URL Playlister

 This software builds .ahk files that can be executed by the free Windows software 'AutoHotKey'.
-The resuling .ahk files are designed to play the URLs in Succession in an unattended fashion. this can be nice if you want to set a playlist of 'background watching' material, but the material is located on different websites that do not allow such a cross-site playlist to be created.
+The resulting .ahk files are designed to play the URLs in Succession in an unattended fashion. this can be nice if you want to set a playlist of 'background watching' material, but the material is located on different websites that do not allow such a cross-site playlist to be created.

 The software currently has special funcionality for urls containing the following domains: